oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   > get('/Servers/admin-server/MaxMessageSize')
   > exit()
   ```
-* To cause the WebLogic situational configuration feature to produce additional debugging information in the WebLogic Server logs, configure the `JAVA_OPTIONS` environment variable in your Domain YAML file with:
+* To cause the WebLogic configuration overrides feature to produce additional debugging information in the WebLogic Server logs, configure the `JAVA_OPTIONS` environment variable in your Domain YAML file with:
 ```
 -Dweblogic.debug.DebugSituationalConfig=true
 -Dweblogic.debug.DebugSituationalConfigDumpXml=true